EsraaYousryElalfy/UIAutomation-Testing-Framework/README.md

 ## About The Project

-This project for TrellaAssessment to test http://www.way2automation.com/protractor-angularjs-practice-website.html by using java, selenium and cucumber
+This project for UI Automatio Testing by using java, selenium and cucumber

 ### Built With
 The challenge built by: